-When a perspective buyer arrives to view your home it's likely they will already know the asking price.
-As a result they will immediately start -judging whether it's worth the cost?
+When a potential buyer arrives to view your home it's likely they will already know the asking price, so they will start questioning whether it is worth the price as soon as they see it.

 Making sure that the outside of your home is neat and tidy can make a powerful positive first impression and have a knock on effect for the rest of the visit.

-If you home falls under the category 'needs work' then you can bet that it will have a bearing on the price.
-Doing odd jobs such as fixing door handles and painting drab looking walls can make a significant difference to the price.
+Doing odd jobs like fixing door handles and painting drab looking walls can make a significant difference to the price.

-While a home covered in Magnolia can be somewhat uninspiring, if you do decide to wield your paintbrush avoid using bright colours.
-Painting a room in lime green or a deep violet will likely be unappealing to most buyers, and it will simply draw attention to the fact that they will need to redecorate themselves when they move.
+If you do decide to paint your home, avoid using bright colours.
+Painting a room lime green will probably be unappealing to most buyers, and it will highlight the fact that they will need to redecorate when they move.

-It's worth thinking, every job you do and room that you decorate is one less task that the new owners will need to worry about.
+Every job you do is one less task that the new owners will need to worry about.
 Inexpensive updates can make all the difference.

-If the carpets in your home are quite old then you may want to consider cleaning or replacing them.
+If the carpets in your home are quite old it may be worth cleaning or replacing them.

-If you have wooden floors in your home then consider freshening them up by sanding them down and adding a nice varnish finish, or again just give them a thorough wash before viewings.
+If you have wooden floors in your home then you can freshen them up by sanding them down and adding a varnish finish, or just give them a thorough wash before viewings.

 Remember, if a buyer thinks that they will have to replace the carpets or varnish the wooden floor they will expect this to be reflected in the price.